Hoppers

 Audio uses your browser's built-in voice support.

-Mabel awakens tied up in Sam's lab alongside Jerry, where the Council has taken everyone hostage and forces the scientists to build a robotic clone of Jerry for Titus to inhabit.
-Titus plans to impersonate the mayor and use the frequencies of the sound trees to massacre the humans attending a political rally at the glade.
-Realizing that her anger has clouded her judgment, Mabel reconciles with Jerry, who reluctantly hops into the robotic beaver to free them both.
+When Mabel awakens, the Council has taken everyone hostage and forced the scientists to build a robotic clone of Jerry for Titus to inhabit.
+Titus plans to impersonate the mayor and use the sound trees to massacre the crowd attending Jerry's re-election rally at the glade.
+Before leaving, Titus condemns Mabel for stealing the technology, deceiving the animals, and using them for her own goals, while Jerry blames her for provoking the conflict.
+Realizing her obsession with saving the glade has only worsened the situation, Mabel reconciles with Jerry, who reluctantly hops into the robotic beaver to help her escape.

-At the rally, Mabel attempts to reason with Titus, but he refuses to abandon his plan.
-Jerry, the animals, and the scientists attempt to unhop Titus, but this fails and destroys the robotic beaver.
-During the struggle, Mabel knocks Jerry's phone onto a sound tree and climbs it to retrieve it.
-She tears off the robot's face, preventing Titus from using facial recognition to unlock the phone and activate the attack.
-Enraged, Titus tears down the tree, revealing his intent to have the insects kill every other species, shocking the Council.
-The tree then collapses onto the stage, destroying the robotic body and igniting a wildfire that consumes the glade and spreads toward the city.
-After Titus is eaten by the Amphibian King, the Council joins Mabel, George, and the other animals in dismantling the dam, flooding the glade and extinguishing the fire before it reaches the city.
+At the rally, Mabel fails to persuade Titus to abandon his plan.
+Jerry, the animals, and the scientists attempt to unhop him, but the effort fails and destroys the robotic beaver.
+During the struggle, Mabel climbs a sound tree to retrieve Jerry's phone after knocking it into the branches.
+She tears away the latex mask covering Titus's robotic face, preventing him from using facial recognition to unlock the phone and activate the trees.
+Furious, Titus tears down the tree and reveals his plan to have the insects exterminate every other species, turning the Council against him.
+The falling tree destroys the robotic body and ignites a wildfire that spreads toward the city.
+After Titus is eaten by the Amphibian King, the Council joins Mabel, George, and the other animals in dismantling the dam, flooding the glade and extinguishing the fire.
+An ant queen succeeds Titus as the new Insect Queen.

-Mabel and Jerry reach an understanding.
-The freeway is rerouted, and the glade is restored as a protected wildlife preserve.
-Mabel graduates from college, and although the Hoppers program is discontinued due to her actions, she is hired as Sam's assistant.
-Though they can no longer communicate verbally, Mabel and George remain friends, with the latter using text-to-speech software to communicate with her.
+Jerry reroutes the beltway, and the glade is designated a protected wildlife preserve.
+Mabel graduates from college, and although the Hoppers program is discontinued because of her actions, Sam hires her as an assistant.
+Mabel and George remain friends, communicating through text-to-speech software.

 Source: Wikipedia (CC BY-SA 3.0)